What is Public Health?

 Built upon The Chicago School’s history of practitioner-focused learning, the Master of Public Health (MPH) program is designed for current or future community-based public health and healthcare practitioners passionate about making a dramatic impact in the health and wellness of others, particularly the marginalized and underserved.

-Our 21st Century curriculum embraces the evolving U.S. healthcare landscape, which has seen historic change following the implementation of The Patient Protection and Affordable Care Act while developing a global mindset to respond to the challenges of a highly interconnected world.
+The U.S. healthcare landscape is facing pivotal challenges.
+After seven years of the implementation of The Patient Protection and Affordable Care Act, current Presidential and Congressional leadership are dramatically rethinking both the access and provision of healthcare.
+The conflicts and challenges are obvious.
+An essential thread throughout our curriculum is the ability to work mindfully with diverse stakeholders, identifying areas of common ground while developing a global mindset to respond to challenges of a highly-interconnected world.
 The entire focus of the program is career-facing, preparing graduates to thrive in a dramatically changing public and private health and healthcare marketplace.

 Our rigorous curriculum integrates theory, scientific research, professional practice and innovation – all framed by career-focused community engagement, offering the knowledge and skills drawn from a variety of disciplines.

 A History of Public Health at The Chicago School

 Based on our long-standing experience of training outstanding health practitioners, our MPH program is designed to prepare engaged public health and healthcare professionals with both the head and heart to respond to the needs of a changing healthcare environment.
 Our commitment is to graduate community health change agents.